AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

   - You can find and download safely all the torrents from real debrid in the [torrents section](https://real-debrid.com/torrents).
 Click on the green box to either download or stream the torrent.
   - You can also use stremio on iOS with VLC : go to [stremio web](https://web.stremio.com/) and follow [this tutorial](https://blog.stremio.com/using-stremio-web-on-iphone-ipad/).
 It works with torrents and everything.
   - Remember to rate what you watch on IMBD or trakt and run the chrome extension & python app to sync everything.
+  - Add movies & tv-shows to history in Trakt to avoid being recommanded in couchmoney